Nila Gumbad

 Nila Gumbad (lit.
-'Blue Dome') is a tomb located within the Humayun's tomb complex at Delhi, India.
+'Blue Dome') is a tomb located within the Humayun's Tomb complex at Delhi, India.
 Historians are unsure about the identity of the person who has been buried.
-Some claims that it houses the tomb of an attendant of a Mughal noble and was buried during the reign of Jahangir.
-According to others, the tomb existed much before the Humayun's tomb was constructed.
+Some claim that it houses the tomb of an attendant of a Mughal noble and was buried during the reign of Jahangir.
+According to others, the tomb existed much before the Humayun's Tomb was constructed.
 At the time of construction, it was covered with glazed tiles most of which have been destroyed.
-This building along with other buildings form the UNESCO World Heritage Site of Humayun's tomb complex.
+This building along with other buildings form the UNESCO World Heritage Site of Humayun's Tomb complex.

 Background

 In the book Asarus Sanadid, Syed Ahmed Khan writes that this mausoleum houses the tomb of Fahim Khan.
 Khan was an attendant of Abdul Rahim Khan-I-Khana and died in 1626, during the reign of Mughal emperor Jahangir.
 S.A.A.
-Naqvi of the Archaeological Survey of India opines that this building was built even before the Humayun's tomb.
-His conjecture is based on the fact that the enclosure wall of the Humayun's tomb contains a gateway to this building.
+Naqvi of the Archaeological Survey of India opines that this building was built even before the Humayun's Tomb.
+His conjecture is based on the fact that the enclosure wall of the Humayun's Tomb contains a gateway to this building.
 Also the enclosure wall contains recessed arches which are absent in the Nila Gumbad.

-The mausoleum is located 50 yd away from the eastern wall of the enclosure of the Humayun's tomb.
-This building along with other buildings form the UNESCO World Heritage Site of Humayun's tomb complex.
-The Gumbad is presently inaccessible due to the various encroachments around it.
-Recently the Nila gumbad has been made accessible and people can visit it using the same ticket for the Humayuns tomb complex.
+The mausoleum is located 50 yd away from the eastern wall of the enclosure of the Humayun's Tomb.
+This building along with other buildings form the UNESCO World Heritage Site of Humayun's Tomb complex.
+Since 2019, the Nila gumbad has been made accessible and people can visit it using the same ticket for the Humayuns Tomb complex.